CrazyBoy49z/modx-database-converter/README.md

 _If you want to try out this script, please backup your database before doing so._

-This script attempts to convert your old MODX database to `utf8mb4`.
-If your tables have multiple collations, they will be unified using `utf8mb4_general_ci`.
+This script attempts to convert your old MODX database to a new charset and collation.
+If your tables have multiple collations, they will be unified after running this script.

 This script does the following:
 1. Converts your tables from MyISAM to InnoDB
-2. Changes the charset of your database to `utf8mb4_general_ci`
+2. Changes the charset of your database
-3. Converts all text-like columns in the table to `utf8mb4_general_ci`
+3. Converts all text-like columns in the table to a collation of your choosing
-4. Optimises the tables
+4. Optimises and repairs the tables with `mysqlcheck`

 ## Install
 To install this script run: